The art of festival posters

-From the earliest Australian film festival, held at Olinda just outside Melbourne in 1952, to one of the most recent — the online Portable Film Festival; from the Tamworth Country Music Festival to WOMADelaide; festivals and festival posters have become an integral part of Australia’s cultural scene.
+From the earliest Australian film festival in 1952 to Tamworth Country Music Festival and WOMADelaide, festivals and their posters have become part of Australia’s cultural scene.

 Designed to attract an audience and to project an identity, festival posters are an essential tool in the marketing and branding of festivals, with the additional challenge of representing a multifaceted festival experience.

-The best posters balance design flair and information, special interests and advertising, creators and audiences, budgets and deadlines to create an appealing image.
-Many of the most engaging festival poster graphics featured in this exhibition were inspired by imagery and techniques drawn from art or film.
-Techniques range from hand-printed posters to fully digital productions which, at their best, become collectibles or, at their worst, are formulaic and quickly forgotten.
+The best posters balance design flair and information, special interests and advertising, creators and audiences, and budgets and deadlines to create an appealing image.
+Many of the most engaging festival poster graphics in NFSA's collection use imagery and techniques drawn from art or film.
+Techniques range from hand-printed posters to fully digital productions.
+At their best, they become collectibles, otherwise quickly forgotten.

-While posters are one of the elements in branding a festival, their importance in recent years has waned in favour of newer forms of promotion such as web pages, and online and social network campaigns.
+Posters are one element in branding a festival, alongside newer forms of promotion such as web pages and online campaigns.

 The National Film and Sound Archive’s poster collection captures the variety and vitality of film and music festivals in Australia’s capital cities and regional centres.

-The Melbourne Film Festival, one of the world’s original film festivals and also Australia’s oldest (1953), was quickly followed by Sydney’s film festival in 1954.
-Over the following decades other capital cities tried, sometimes failed and at times succeeded in setting up their own film festivals, with the degree of success dependent on local enthusiasm and energies.
-In 2011 Screen Australia will support seven capital city film festivals as well as a number of specialist film festivals including Message Sticks, Tropfest, St Kilda Film Festival, Flickerfest, Experimenta, and Little Big Shots.
+The Melbourne Film Festival is one of the world’s original film festivals and Australia’s oldest (1953).
+Sydney’s film festival launched just one yeat later in 1954.
+Over the following decades other capital cities tried, sometimes failed and at times succeeded in setting up their own film festivals.

-Festivals can feature particular film formats, such as Super 8 or video, or genres such as shorts, documentaries, or cater to particular audiences, such as the gay and lesbian community, filmmakers or children.
-Even though film festival posters are of secondary importance to the festival program, festival directors work with artists and designers to catch and imprint the freshness of that year’s festival on the public eye.
+Festivals can feature particular film formats such as Super 8, genres such as shorts and documentaries, or cater to particular audiences like the gay and lesbian community.
+Even though film festival posters are of secondary importance to the festival program, festival directors work with artists and designers to catch the public eye.

 Many music festivals appeal to a musical ‘compilation’ feel by mixing genres such as blues, rock, indie and house music.
-As with film festivals, the best music festival posters are designed to attract audiences and draw on musical or instrumental imagery, video or CD cover art, or reference location, in order to create a festival identity.
+The best music festival posters attract audiences with designs that draw on musical or instrumental imagery, CD cover art, or reference the location.

 Jeremy Saunders, Dungog Film Festival 2010 (818027)